 1. First, launch Chrome and type the URL you want to delete.
-As you type the URL, it will appear in autocomplete.
+As you type the URL it will appear in autocomplete.

 That’s all there is to do.
-It is that simple to delete a URL from autocomplete on Chrome and Firefox.
-Unfortunately, there is no such way to do that same on Edge browser.
+It is that simple to delete a URL from autocomplete in Chrome and Firefox browsers.

 One thing to keep in mind that when you remove a URL from the autocomplete list, it will also be removed from your browsing history.
 Add to that, when you visit the URL again, it will be added to the autocomplete list if you visit it enough times.

 I hope that helps.
 If you are stuck or need some help, comment below and I will try to help as much as possible.
 If you like this article check out how to limit Chrome cache size and how to add timeline support for Chrome and Firefox.